Our staff will respond to your query promptly and provide detailed information to your questions.

 Click here to see the Havila fleet - Deckplans and sailing schedule

 All prices are for your voyage only, FROM PRICES per person, based on two people travelling together and sharing a twin cabin.
-Your voyage price includes: Voyage in a cabin grade of your choice including full board.
+Your voyage price includes: Voyage in a cabin grade of your choice including all meals.

 Rates fluctuate daily and we can often find discounts up to 25% depending on departure date and proximity to travel.
 Please ask us for a specific quote for your preferred dates.